- Arthroplasty Surgery

 We provide Fellowships in Arthroplasty and Trauma

-Hand, Shoulder and Elbow Surgery
+Shoulder and Upper Limb Surgery

 We have approximately 2000 acute hand injury admissions to the hospital and the clinic has approximately 5000 outpatient attendances a year.
 The clinics also have a multidisciplinary approach with the presence of an Occupational Therapist and a Physiotherapist.